alten-labs/es-sentinel/README.md

 ## Who maintains this repo?

 This repo is maintained by Alten Labs.
-If you're looking for support, send an email to [labs@alten.com](mailto:labs@alten.com?subject=es%20sentinel).
+If you're looking for support, send an email to [labs@alten.com](mailto:labs@alten.com?subject=es%20sentinel%20sales).
 Alten Engineering can help with:

 - Setup, customization, and support for this repo.
-- Modules for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
+- Modules for all types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
 - Modules that meet compliance requirements, such as HIPAA.
 - Consulting & Training on Azure, AWS, Terraform, and DevOps.
 ## How do I contribute to this repo?